BigFatDuck1/simple-calculator-js/README.md

     * The user can enter multiple decimal points in one number.
 This is fixed by checking whether `display_value` already contains a `"."` or not.
 See `buttonPressed()`.

 18. Added support for keyboards.
 This is accomplished with `document.AddEventListener("keypress", () =>)`.
 However, `"keypress"` does not capture `Backspace` and `Delete`, so I had to use `"keydown"` instead.

+### Memory function
+* In September 1965, CASIO releases the 14-A 001 calculator, the first desktop calculator with a memory function. *